goschtl/zope/Zope3/trunk/releases/Zope/README.txt

   Configuring Zope 3 installation

-The default installation directory for Zope is /usr/local/ZopeX3-<version>, where <version> is replaced with the version of Zope X3 you're installing; it will match the version number from the compressed tarball you unpacked.
-To change the installation directory, use the "--prefix" option to specify an alternate location:
+The default installation directory for Zope is ``/usr/local/Zope-<version>``, where ``<version>`` is replaced with the version of Zope 3 you're installing;
+it will match the version number from the compressed tarball you unpacked.
+To change the installation directory, use the ``--prefix`` option to specify an alternate location:

   $ ./configure --prefix /opt/ZopeX3-3.0.0